Amazonian Guard: Incidents

 In 1998, one of Gaddafi's female bodyguards was killed and seven others were wounded when Islamic fundamentalists in Libya ambushed Gaddafi's motorcade.
-It was claimed that the dead guard, Aisha, was Gaddafi's favourite and threw herself across Gaddafi's body to stop the bullets.
+It was claimed that the dead guard, Aisha, was Gaddafi's favorite and threw herself across Gaddafi's body to stop the bullets.

 In November 2006, as Gaddafi arrived at Nnamdi Azikiwe International Airport in Abuja, Nigeria, with a 200-strong troop of heavily armed bodyguards, a diplomatic incident was caused as security officials tried to disarm them.
 Gaddafi furiously walked away, gesturing that he intended to cover the 40 km journey to the capital on foot, and could be persuaded to yield only after intervention by Nigerian president Olusegun Obasanjo, who coincidentally was also at the airport.

-Abuse claims
+Abuse

+In September 2012, the book Gaddafi's Harem was published, in which Gaddafi was linked to several sex scandals, including several rapes of men, women, and children.
+According to the book, Gaddafi raped female members of his Amazonian Guard on a daily basis.

-In the latter days of the Libyan Civil War, accusations emerged from five members of the Amazonian Guard of rape and other abuse by the upper echelons of the Gaddafi government, which included Gaddafi, his sons, and senior officials.
-Some Amazonian Guards claim they were offered a choice between suicide and executing rebels (Al-Qaeda).
+In the latter days of the Libyan civil war, accusations emerged from five members of the Amazonian Guard of rape and other abuse by the upper echelons of the Gaddafi government, which included Gaddafi, his sons, and senior officials.
+Some Amazonian Guards report they were offered a choice between suicide and executing rebels.